John F. Kennedy High School (Paterson, New Jersey): Athletics

 The girls' basketball team won the Group IV state championship in 1988 (defeating Neptune High School in the tournament final) and 1990 (vs. Toms River East High School).
 The 1988 team became the first girls team from the county to win a state title and finished the season with a 31-0 record after winning the Group IV championship game by a score of 65-55 against a Neptune team that came into the finals without a loss.
 The 1990 team won the Group IV title with an 80-49 win against Toms River East in the championship game and advanced to the second annual Tournament of Champions as the top seed, defeated fourth-seed Sterling High School by 75-49 in the semis and went on to win the championship with a 70-47 win against second-seeded and previously unbeaten St. John Vianney High School in the finals at the Rutgers Athletic Center to finish the season with a record of 31-2.
 The team won the 2001 North I, Group IV state sectional championship with a 61–50 win over Bayonne High School in the tournament final.

 The boys soccer team won the 1996 North I, Group IV state sectional championship against Wayne Hills High School 4–5 on penalties and won the league and county titles in 1997.

-Main administration

-Core members of the school's administration are: